 These residues were converted to natural bitumen under the pressure of the upper sedimentary layers and temperatures above 50 °C.

 Bitumen is now found in hills and oil lakes.
 Most of the bitumen resources are in Canada, Venezuela, and Oman.
-There are also natural bitumen mines in the west of Iran.
+There are also natural bitumen mines in western Iran.
 It has different ash content.

-Natural bitumen or Gilsonite has many impurities including sulfur and heavy metals.
-The cost of extracting and using this bitumen is higher than the bitumen obtained from crude oil.
+Natural bitumen, also known as Gilsonite, contains many impurities, including sulfur and heavy metals.
+The cost of extracting and using this bitumen is higher than that of the bitumen obtained from crude oil.

 It is usually used as an additive for waterproofing coating, mud drilling, and road construction.